 Siblings often have an ability to wind each other up in a way no one else can, intentionally or unintentionally.
 Although most get better at dealing with this as they age, this is a high stress, very emotional time.
 It can bring out the worst in anyone.
 Grown-up siblings aren’t always content to adopt the same hierarchies as when they were children but it can be hard to break free from old patterns.

 It’s not uncommon for long-forgotten rivalries and grievances to come up again.
 What you shouldn’t do is let this ruin your relationship, temporarily or permanently.
 You should also be mindful of the effect this has on parents, particularly if they’re ill – no one wants to see their kids argue.

 Solution: Now is not the time to solve sibling issues.
 Don’t expect anyone to change now just because you would like them to.
 Put your ego aside and focus on what is best for your parent.
 It’s not fair for parents to have to play the role of mediator when they are dealing with their own health and wellbeing issues.
 You might need to make sacrifices and bite your tongue to avoid this.

 Remember, too, that fear and uncertainty can fuel unhealthy responses.
 You can’t control your siblings’ actions, but you have the right to set boundaries and can control the way you react.

 One of the most potent aspects of caregiving that can generate sibling resentment is financial contributions.

-Ageing parents may be on a limited income and not be able to afford the rising cost of care – things like home carers, assisted living facilities, nursing homes.
+Ageing parents may be on a limited income and not be able to afford the rising cost of private care – things like home carers, assisted living facilities, nursing homes.
 Children may feel the need to contribute, and ask other siblings to do so as well.